 * Click here for rating key

-Mitch's on El Paseo Prime Seafood Restaurant Review: It’s hard not to notice Mitch’s on El Paseo.
-Just look for a queue of luxury cars and the vintage marquee lights beckoning you to the front door.
+Mitch's on El Paseo Prime Seafood Restaurant Review: It’s not difficult to spot Mitch’s on El Paseo.
+Just look for a queue of luxury cars and the vintage marquee lights spelling out the restaurant’s name.
 Located in the former and more formal Augusta Restaurant home, Mitch’s offers a contemporary vibe.
-The split-level interior showcases much of the space, with a wall stacked with wine and smoked glass accents.
+The split-level interior showcases much of the space, with a wall stacked with wine and smoked-glass accents.
 A sweeping staircase leads to the second level; its wraparound balcony and tables for two overlook the outdoor area, where seats are grouped around fire pits.
 Chef James Holder, who draws from his Japanese heritage, has created a menu of Pacific Rim specialties with plenty of fresh seafood, sushi and saké.
 Starters include black cod marinated in saké and served with grilled asparagus.
-Asian cioppino features daily fresh shellfish and fish that are pot roasted in a tomato-miso broth and seasoned with cilantro and lime, and a shrimp and lobster dish comes with truffle fried rice and diced vegetables.
-The lunch menu is more casual, with an assortment of panini, pasta, burgers and salads.
+Asian cioppino features daily fresh shellfish and fish that are pot roasted in a tomato-miso broth and seasoned with cilantro and lime; a shrimp and lobster dish comes with truffle fried rice and diced vegetables.
+Lunch is more casual, with an assortment of panini, pasta, burgers and salads.
 The wine list includes a handful of “old reds,” and the saké menu seems never-ending.
-Desserts include an unexpected chocolate spring roll.
+Among desserts is an unexpected chocolate spring roll.
 Did we mention Mitch’s boasts two scene-worthy bars?